Roncallo was the representative for New York’s 3rd congressional district and was a Republican. He served from 1973 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Roncallo is shown as a purple triangle. (analysis methodology)
+Roncallo is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Roncallo sponsored bills primarily in these issue areas:

 Armed Forces and National Security (22%) Crime and Law Enforcement (20%) Government Operations and Politics (17%) Health (13%) Social Welfare (8%) Labor and Employment (8%) Transportation and Public Works (7%) Energy (5%)

 Some of Roncallo’s most recently sponsored bills include...

 - H.R.
 17675 (93rd): A bill to amend title 37 of the United States Code in ...

 - H.R.
 17554 (93rd): A bill to amend title VI of the Social Security Act to ...